Language-Research-Technology/ATAP-website/content/methods.md

 An article which uses concordances and collocation analysis:
 <div class="reference"><font size="3">Baker, Paul & Tony McEnery.
 2005.
 A corpus-based approach to discourses of refugees and asylum seekers in UN and newspaper texts. <i>Journal of Language and Politics</i> 4(2).
 197–226.</font></div>

-This article uses the discovery of shared patterns of collocation as evidence that the words are at least partial synonyms:
+This research uses the discovery of shared patterns of collocation as evidence that the words are at least partial synonyms:

 <div class="reference"><font size="3">McEnery, Tony & Helen Baker.
 2017. <i>Corpus linguistics and 17th-century prostitution: computational linguistics and history</i> (Corpus and Discourse.
 Research in Corpus and Discourse).
 London; New York, NY: Bloomsbury Academic. (especially chapters 4 and 5)</font></div>